 Disadvantages of Asphalt Concrete:

 - Asphalt concrete is less durable and becomes softer in hot climates.

 - When the asphalt is not laid properly, it causes cracks and issues.

 - The construction method requires heavy equipment to be installed, no matter what type of asphalt has been used.

-For asphalt concrete, the mix design includes aggregates, combination of crushed stone, gravel and asphalt with asphalt emulsion.
+For asphalt concrete, the mix design includes aggregates, the combination of crushed stone, gravel and asphalt with asphalt emulsion.